 The Fund can be exposed to operational risk arising from a number of factors, including, but not limited to, human error, processing and communication errors, errors of the Fund's service providers, counterparties, or other third parties, failed or inadequate processes and technology or system failures.
 In addition, other disruptive events, including, but not limited to, natural disasters and public health crises (such as the COVID-19 pandemic), can adversely affect the Fund's ability to conduct business, in particular if the Fund's employees or the employees of its service providers are unable or unwilling to perform their responsibilities as a result of any such event.
 Even if the Fund's employees and the employees of its service providers are able to work remotely, those remote work arrangements could result in the Fund's business operations being less efficient than under normal circumstances, could lead to delays in its processing of transactions, and could increase the risk of cyber-events.

-Investment Objective and Investment Limitations
+Investment Objective (and Policies) and Investment Limitations

-The Fund's investment objective is to seek current income and long-term capital appreciation alongside positive societal impact.
-The investment objective may be changed by the Fund's Board of Trustees (the "Board") without shareholder approval.
+The Fund's investment objective is to provide long-term capital appreciation.
+The investment objective may be changed by the Fund's Board without shareholder approval.